noahweasley/Node-User-Settings/README.md

 ### Please Note

 - For now, callback-based methods naming are weird, I know.
-I am going to fix it in a major release in the future.
+I am going to fix it in a major release; in the future.

-- You can specify an optional filename in which settings would be saved or retrieved by using the last arguments in each of the stated functions.
+- You can specify an optional filename in which settings would be saved or retrieved.
 An optional filename isn't required and can be left blank.

-- Adding a sync as suffix to each functions, provides you with the synchronous version
+- A new preference file would be created after using the `optionalFileName` argument, with the persisted preference in it.

-- The last argument would always be an optional filename.
-A new file would be created after using the third argument
+- Adding a sync as suffix to the promise-based functions, provides you with it's synchronous alternatives.

 - `preferenceFileName` is now deprecated as of v1.1.0 and you should use, `fileName` and `fileExt` instead to set the file name to be used to save settings.
 This small addition would be used in the future and might not be useful for now.
 But it is highly recommended to stop using `preferenceFileName` for future versions, because it would be removed soon.

 - Leaving `fileExt` config option blank but setting a `fileName`, results in a file with the `.json` file extension.

 - It is recommended that you only initialize the API once and then pass the initialized instance around using **Dependency Injection**.
-Even though you don't do this, it's still possible that the API would work as you want because Node-JS automatically caches a module after **requiring** them.
+Even though you don't do this, it's still possible that the API would work as you want because Node JS automatically caches a module after **requiring** them.
 But again, I wouldn't recommend you do that!

 ## Setup and Initialization